KodeyThomas/BackendDev/09-AWS/README.md

 > This is a simple diagram of the AWS architecture i'm going to be using for this project

 So follow along!

+UPDATE: 18/06/2021
+I Passed by AWS Cloud Practitioner Exam and are now studying towards by AWS Associate Developer Certification :O